Persistent BitTorrent Trackers: Related work

-\paragraphNoSkip{TEEs} Previous work employed TEEs to design robust systems in other settings and with different objectives than ours.
-A line of work started by \citeauthor{zhang2016town} \cite{zhang2016town} takes this approach to design authenticated data-feeds for smart contracts.
-In the context of identity, \citeauthor{maram2021candid} \cite{maram2021candid} employ such data-feeds to scrape credentials from websites and transfer them on-chain in a trustworthy manner, and to prevent Sybils, MPC is used to deduplicate imported credentials.
-In another line of work, \citeauthor{druschel2001largescale} \cite{druschel2001largescale} use trusted hardware for persistent storage, achieved by replicating files across multiple nodes.
+\paragraphNoSkip{TEEs} Previous work employed TEEs to design robust systems in other settings and with different objectives than ours. \citeauthor{DBLP:conf/eurosp/ChengZKHHJJ0S19} \cite{DBLP:conf/eurosp/ChengZKHHJJ0S19} introduce Ekiden, a platform that separates smart contract execution from consensus by running contracts inside SGX enclaves, achieving confidentiality without sacrificing verifiability; \citeauthor{DBLP:journals/popets/LiWWGR22} \cite{DBLP:journals/popets/LiWWGR22} systematize this line of work and compare TEE-backed confidential smart contract designs across key management, attestation, and liveness assumptions. \citeauthor{zhang2016town} \cite{zhang2016town} extend this approach to authenticated data-feeds for smart contracts, and \citeauthor{maram2021candid} \cite{maram2021candid} use TEE-backed data-feeds for identity: credentials are scraped from websites and transferred on-chain in a trustworthy manner, with MPC used to deduplicate imported credentials and prevent Sybils.
+On the systems side, \citeauthor{druschel2001largescale} \cite{druschel2001largescale} use trusted hardware for persistent storage by replicating files across multiple nodes; more recently, \citeauthor{DBLP:conf/sp/ZhuH0WCZWZYZM20} \cite{DBLP:conf/sp/ZhuH0WCZWZYZM20} scale this to rack-level confidential computing using heterogeneous TEEs, and \citeauthor{DBLP:conf/ccs/KuvaiskiiSQXBV24} \cite{DBLP:conf/ccs/KuvaiskiiSQXBV24} demonstrate that unmodified Linux workloads can run inside Intel TDX with low overhead via a lightweight OS kernel.